infotechaaron/ActiveDirectoryLab/README.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p>The server will restart several times during this installation.
-Eventually it will get to a black screen that says, &ldquo;push any button to boot&rdquo;.
-Don&rsquo;t press anything at this point and it will boot to windows on its own:</p>
+Eventually it will get to a black screen that says, &ldquo;push any button to boot&rdquo;.</p>
+<p>Don&rsquo;t press anything at this point and it will boot to windows on its own:</p>
 <p style="text-align: center;"><img src="https://i.imgur.com/w4xzdhV.png" alt="" width="80%" height="80%" /></p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>